 So you’ve decided to bring one of these beautiful cats into your home?
 Here are the cat products we recommend you have ready for their arrival!

 Travelling Home With Your Kitten:

-It is essential that you travel safely with your new kitten, Even short journeys will require a good quality cat carrier that can be fastened securely in to the car.
-The Catit Cabrio carrier is great as it is safe for various forms of transport and some wonderful features.
-There is a shoulder strap for comfortable carrying, a slide out water & feeding bowl for on-the-go drinking and snacking and it opens from the top - this is really handy when you first take kitten to the Vet as they may be nervous.
-It will make it super easy to get them in and out.
+It is essential that you travel safely with your new kitten, even short journeys will require a good quality cat carrier that can be fastened securely in to the car.
+Carriers are great as they're safe for various forms of transport and have some wonderful features.
+There is often a shoulder strap for comfortable carrying too!

 Kittens love a warm snuggle.
 A blanket will allow them to curl up and snooze and give them a feeling of security, We’d suggest leaving a blanket with the breeder in the run-up to bringing them home so the blanket can be left with Mum for a while.
 Then when you bring kitten home with the blanket they will have the comforting scent of Mum with them.

 Like the blanket, a snuggle toy will offer a comforting cuddle to nervous new kittens.
 Moving in to their new home is a big step for new kittens, so making them feel as settled and secure as possible is the most important thing.

 Moving Kitten Into Their New Home: